IELTS Writing Task 2 Sample 783 - Larger proportions of people live and work in other countries

 Model Answer 1:

 Yes, it is true that a large percentage of people today live and work in other nations compared to the past.
-However, it doesn’t imply that there will be no borders in the future, and people would be able to move freely between nations.
+However, it doesn’t imply that people would be able to move freely between nations in the future and countries will be borderless.

 Just forget about the free commute between nations, it is even not possible within a country.
 Let us take the example of India.
 There are many youngsters who leave their native towns to work in metro cities to earn a good living for their family.
 However, they are not readily accepted by the city.
 The priority is always given to local residents who have knowledge of local people, traditions, and what works well in a particular city.